 It is necessary we take a step back from technology in the early years to ensure our children have a solid foundation.
 All this anxiety keeps people collapsed over their hearts and inward.
 I fear our children will miss the stories inside of them so important to shine on the world and which allow them the opportunity to help others.
 With a focus on builiding tools within which go with people wherever they go in life as they navigate the world.
 Activating these gifts and abilities also allows their pain and trauma to flow into something more positive.

 People are aware there is a problem with technology out there and they know it is affecting us but they do not understand the repercussions coming forth unless we make healthier choices.

 Kim Laureen is co founder of Fresh Independence Productions - a writer, speaker and advocate for youth and families at risk.
-She is director of the newly released documentary 'selfless'.
+She is director of the award winning documentary 'selfless'.
 Kim says being a mom of 8 has prepared her well and lends authenticity, compassion and understanding to the challenges parents, educators and counsellors face today.